-- ii) On stages less than 20km in length, an additional midpoint Ambulance may be included for safety reasons and must be arranged with the Medical Service Provider prior to the event, in order to facilitate a rapid response to any emergency situation. - iii) For stages over 20km, an additional midpoint Ambulance must be included, in which case it must be arranged with the Medical Service Provider prior to the event.
-The location of such midpoints shall be indicated in the Road Book (and Route Notes) and marked by a rally board. - iv) Only the Clerk of the Course may authorize the deployment of an emergency vehicle from a midpoint, in which case a red flag will be waived by a third medical member, while the other medical members are deployed.
+- i) An ambulance shall be positioned at the start of each Special Stage. - ii) On stages less than 20km in length, an additional midpoint Ambulance may be included for safety reasons and must be arranged with the Medical Service Provider prior to the event, in order to facilitate a rapid response to any emergency situation. - iii) For stages over 20km, an additional midpoint Ambulance must be included, in which case it must be arranged with the Medical Service Provider prior to the event.
+The location of such midpoints shall be indicated in the Road Book (and Route Notes) and marked by a rally board. - iv) Only the Clerk of the Course may authorize the deployment of an emergency vehicle from a mid-point, in which case a red flag will be waived by a third medical member, while the other medical members are deployed.
 This is to indicate the deployment of an emergency vehicle on the stage.
 No further competitors may be permitted to enter the stage at the start until the stage has been reactivated on the instructions of the Clerk of the Course.
-The Clerk of the Course must record the time at which the mid-point vehicle was deployed and must report it to the Stewards. - All competitors already in the stage shall on passing a displayed red flag immediately reduce speed, maintain the reduced speed until the end of the special stage and follow the instructions of any marshal or the driver of the emergency vehicle concerned.
-Competitors may not pass such an emergency vehicle unless it is stationary or unless they are sig- - vi) A crew that has been shown the red flag will be given a nominal time for the stage and have lateness ignored, according to SSR 510 512 in the event that the stage is restarted or in the event of its being terminated as the case may be.
+The Clerk of the Course must record the time at which the mid-point vehicle was deployed and must report it to the Stewards. - v) All competitors already in the stage shall on passing a displayed red flag immediately reduce speed, maintain the reduced speed until the end of the special stage and follow the instructions of any marshal or the driver of the emergency vehicle concerned. - Competitors may not pass such an emergency vehicle unless it is stationary or unless they are signaled to pass by the crew of such an emergency vehicle. - vi) A crew that has been shown the red flag will be given a nominal time for the stage and have lateness ignored, according to SSR 510 512 in the event that the stage is restarted or in the event of its being terminated as the case may be.